 Marula oil is a natural oil extracted from the nut kernels of the Marula (Sclerocarya birrea) tree fruit native to multiple regions of sub-Saharan Africa [1].
 This oil has multiple uses, ranging from cooking and leatherworking to skin and hair care, as well as medicine [2].

-Since it is rich in fatty acids and antioxidants and has few side effects, it has been most successfully used in the cosmetic industry, to smooth out skin, remove blemishes, and moisturise and strengthen hair.
+Like batana hair oil, marula oil is rich in fatty acids and antioxidants.
+It has few side effects, making it a popular ingredient in the cosmetic industry, to smooth out skin, remove blemishes, and moisturise and strengthen hair.

 Fatty acids